TormStorm/jagex-launcher-linux/README.md

 > This branch may not contain working or complete instructions.
 Please use the main branch

 This repo contains instruction on how to install the Jagex Launcher in Linux<br>
+This also installs RuneLite and sets up the Flatpak RuneScape client<br>

 ## Disclaimer